A Recap of Final Fantasy VIII.

 Disc 3Rinoa is still comatose.
 Squall, who is growing fond of her, determines that he should find Ellone and use her powers to Set Right What Once Went Wrong.
 They find the White SeeD Ship and learn Ellone has gone to the hidden nation of Esthar.
 Squall takes the Garden to FH and visits Rinoa in the infirmary.
 He falls asleep and dreams of Laguna taking part in filming a movie on the Vienne Mountains.
 Ellone has been kidnapped by Esthar on Sorceress Adel's orders, and Laguna had left a heavily-pregnant Raine to go rescue her; this (somehow) evolved into Laguna Flynning against a real live dragon using a gunblade, a weapon he hadn't wielded since training.
 (Fun fact: a young Seifer Almasy was inspired to take up the weapon by this film.)
-Laguna glimpsed a mysterious floating pillar on the horizon, and as Squall begins to awake he hears Ellone's voice apologizing for having accidentally sent him back in time again.
-Squall calls out to her but the connection is lost.
+Laguna glimpsed a mysterious floating pillar on the horizon, and as Squall begins to awaken he hears Ellone's voice apologizing for having accidentally sent him back in time again.
+Squall calls out to her, to no avail.

 Squall resolves to take Rinoa to Esthar himself.
 He debarks the Garden at Fishermans Horizon and begins to walk, carrying her on his back, to the other side of Horizon Bridge — literally, partway around the world.
 His friends and Edea follow him, Edea explaining she wants to go to Esthar to see the famed scientist Dr. Odine — said to have studied sorceresses — due to her fear that Ultimecia may possess her again.
 She also joins the party as a Guest-Star Party Member, using ice magic to attack and Limit Break.
-On the other end of the bridge, the party discovers Esthar City is camouflaged behind a cloaking device.
+On the other end of the bridge, the party discovers Esthar City is camouflaged behind an Invisibility Cloak.
 Esthar is Galbadia's major political rival and its territory spans the entire eastern continent.
-Esthar is technologically-advanced and is governed by a president.
-Esthar has, since the Sorceress War, been hidden from the world.
+Since the end of the Sorceress War, Esthar's President has used its advanced technology to keep it isolated from the world.

 As they enter Esthar, Squall and Co are forced into another dream by Ellone.
-Laguna, Kiros and Ward had made it into Esthar, but had been taken captive and was held in forced labor in Lunatic Pandora Laboratory.
+Laguna, Kiros and Ward had made it into Esthar, but had been taken captive and were enslaved at the Lunatic Pandora Laboratory.
 He, with the help of some Moombas, broke free and located Ellone within Dr. Odine's lab where Odine had been researching her powers of telepathy and mental time travel.
-The four of them are dissatisfied with Adel's stewardship of the country and discuss what to do.
+The four of them were dissatisfied with Adel's stewardship of the country and discussed what to do.

 Upon awakening, the party is taken to meet Dr. Odine, who tells Edea that she is no longer a sorceress.
 Squall insists on taking Rinoa to see Ellone, but — once again — she isn't here; thus, he, Rinoa and a party member of his choosing are launched into orbit to visit Esthar's Lunar Base.
 Ostensibly established for moon study, the Lunar Base's true purpose is to oversee Sorceress Adel, Esthar's ruler during the Sorceress War, who is sealed in a spacebound tomb to prevent her from ever passing on her sorceress power; the President of Esthar is, in fact, there now, making sure everything is okay.

-Back on the ground, Zell is left in charge of the remaining party.
-They are shocked to see a massive black pillar rise from the ocean and fly across Esthar City.
-The pillar, known as the Lunatic Pandora, was created by Esthar to artificially trigger the Lunar Cry where monsters fall to the planet from the moon — the origin of most of the monsters on the planet.
+Back on the ground, Zell and Edea supervise the remaining party member.
+They are shocked to see a massive black monolith rise from the ocean and fly across Esthar City.
+The monolith, known as the Lunatic Pandora, was created by Esthar to artificially trigger the Lunar Cry, an event where monsters fall to the planet from the moon — the origin of most of the monsters on the planet.
 The weapon was built under Sorceress Adel's rule, but after she was usurped the Lunatic Pandora was deemed too dangerous and sunk to the bottom of the ocean.
 Seifer engineered its unearthing as part of Ultimecia's plan.
-Zell's party infiltrates the Lunatic Pandora and discovers it houses the crystal pillar they saw Esthar excavating in a Laguna dream.
+Zell's party infiltrates the Lunatic Pandora and discovers it houses the crystal pillar they saw Esthar excavating in the second Laguna dream.
 The pillar originates from the moon, and thus has an affinity with it.
 Unable to proceed deeper into the pillar, Zell's party is ejected by a Galbadian robot.

-Lunar Base is being evacuated, and as everyone puts on their space suits — with one awkward, good-hearted guy begging Squall to do what he can — and enters the escape pods, Ellone sends Squall back in time.
+Lunar Base is being evacuated, and as everyone puts on their space suits — with the President of Esthar begging Squall to look after Ellone — and enters the escape pods, Ellone sends Squall back in time.
 He discovers Rinoa was possessed by Ultimecia back at Galbadia Garden when she revived Seifer and ordered him to restore the Lunatic Pandora, but is unable to affect the events.
 When Squall awakes he begs Ellone to try again, and Ellone sends Squall to Rinoa's consciousness as she floats alone in space.
 Via Ellone's power, Squall communicates to Rinoa to activate the emergency oxygen supply in her space suit.
 She does so, and Squall exits the escape pod to go after her.
 He catches up with Rinoa in outer space.
 The two are re-united... but adrift in high orbit with no method of surviving re-entry.
-By great good fortune, they spy a derelict spaceplane, Ragnarok, which had been floating in orbit near the Lunar Base.
+By great good fortune, they spy a derelict spaceplane, Ragnarok, which had been abandoned near the Lunar Base.

 After repressurizing the spaceplane and freeing it of a monster infestation, Squall and (the possibly under-leveled) Rinoa activate the radio and make contact with ground control.
 (They are surprised that the radio even works, given the electromagnetic interference that has been going on for close to two decades, but realize that said interference was a byproduct of Adel's tomb.)
 Esthar welcomes them home, but demand that Rinoa be surrendered to them, as she is a sorceress and thus a potential pawn in Ultimecia's schemes.
 Rinoa agrees and is led away.